A No-Code Introduction to Describing Data

 While it’s true that older adults may face higher risks of elevated SBP, it’s important to notice that there are many individuals in each of the older groups who maintain healthy blood pressure levels (the green parts of the distribution).
 Maintaining a healthy SBP is not simply a factor of aging, but often the result of deliberate lifestyle choices and effective medical management.
 Regular physical activity, a balanced diet low in sodium and high in fruits and vegetables, maintaining a healthy weight, avoiding too much stress, reducing alcohol intake, and avoiding tobacco are all proactive measures individuals can take to support cardiovascular health.
 Furthermore, regular health check-ups and timely management of other health conditions such as diabetes can greatly assist in keeping blood pressure within healthy limits.
 The advances in medical science also provide us with effective blood pressure-lowering medications when necessary.
 In other words, aging does not inevitably equate to high SBP.
 With appropriate lifestyle modifications, regular monitoring, and proactive healthcare, it’s entirely possible for older adults to sustain a healthy SBP well into advanced age.

-Let’s apply the Empirical Rule to the NHANES participants aged 16 to 25.
+Since the distribution for this age group is approximately normal, we can apply the Empirical Rule to interpret the data.
+Let’s use it to analyze the SBP values of NHANES participants aged 16 to 25.

 The Empirical Rule states that: